Reduced dynamics in quasi-Hermitian systems

-This example might indicate that there exists a preferred choice of the metric for which the reduced dynamics is well defined in both $\mathcal{H}_G$ and $\mathcal{H}$.
-However, we argue that the non-uniqueness of the reduced dynamics stems from the very nature of quantum mechanics.
-It has been well understood that the algebra of the selected set of observables, used to probe the system, defines the tensor product structure of the Hilbert space, which consequently partitions the system into subsystems \cite{Paulo01, Ahmed22}.
-The dependency of the identification of the subsystem on the metric operator is, therefore, a reiteration of this observation in the context of non-Hermitian $\pt$-symmetric physics. \\ Most of the Hamiltonians in nature will not provide a tensor product structure of $\mathcal{H}_G$.
-An important result of this work is to show the quantum walk Hamiltonian introduced in the previous section allows no such decomposition and hence no preferred choice of the metric: \\[0.2cm] \textit{Given the $\pt$-symmetric Hamiltonian for the walk operator in equation \eqref{ptHamil}, if $\gamma\neq 0$, then there does not exist a metric operator which is separable in the internal and external degrees of freedom.} \\[0.2cm] The proof of this statement forms the content of the appendix \ref{app5}.
-As a result, the dynamics of a coin state, with position/momentum degrees of freedom traced out is not well defined in the Hilbert space $\mathcal{H}_G$ for any $G$, and therefore the subsystem dynamics in the Euclidean Hilbert space $\mathcal{H}$ depend on the choice of the metric operator. \\ In the following sections, we will study two dynamical features of the map through the reduced dynamics: the P-divisibility of the reduced dynamics and the entanglement growth between the coin and position degrees of freedom (by calculating the von-Newmann entropy of the reduced coin state). \\ We study these properties of the reduced dynamics under different metric operators.
+The $\pt$-symmetric nature of this evolution can be deduced from the fact that $W_c(k)$ in Eq.\ \eqref{eq:nhqwalk} is inverted under the charge conjugation, which is an antilinear operation.
+In the appendix\ \ref{app:QWnon-sep}, we construct the most general metric operator for the above quantum walk and show the following \\[0.2cm] \textbf{Claim:} \textit{Given the $\pt$-symmetric Hamiltonian for the quantum walk operator in Eq. \eqref{eq:nhqwalk}, if $\delta\neq 1$, then there does not exist a metric operator which is separable in the internal and external degrees of freedom.} \\[0.2cm] As a result, the dynamics of a coin state, with position/momentum degrees of freedom traced out, is not well defined on the Hilbert space $\mathcal{H}_G$ for any $G$ compatible with the walk operator.
+Therefore, the subsystem dynamics in the Euclidean Hilbert space $\mathcal{H}$ depend on the choice of the metric operator. \\\\ In this section, we will study two dynamical features of the coin state: the non-Markovianity of the reduced dynamics and the entanglement growth between the coin and position degrees of freedom (by calculating the von Neumann entropy of the reduced coin state).
+The evolution of a subsystem can rarely be defined as a CPTP evolution, the main reason being that there is an information backflow from one system to the other, resulting in a non-Markovian evolution that cannot be modeled by a CPTP map.
+The characterization of the non-Markovianity of the subsystem dynamics, therefore, is an important aspect of the subsystem dynamics.
+Similarly, the entropy of the reduced states, which is also an entanglement measure for pure bipartite states, is another important characteristic of the subsystem that can also affect the non-Markovianity of the dynamics.
+We study these properties of the reduced dynamics under different metric operators.